How to Plan a Trip to Tahiti Like a Pro

 How to Save on Costs in Tahiti

-Here are a few basic tips on how to reduce the cost of a trip to Tahiti:
+Here are a few basic tips on how to reduce the overall cost of a trip to Tahiti:

 • Low/shoulder season: though more humid and with a higher chance of rain, traveling off-season in Tahiti is less expensive by about 15-20%.